nabbisen/apimock-rs/.github/ISSUE_TEMPLATE/bug_report.md

 What you expected to happen.

 **Environment (please complete the following information):**
-- OS: [e.g. Linux/macOS/Windows]
+- OS: [e.g. Linux / macOS / Windows]
 - Version of this software
-- How you started the server (command/flags)
+- How you started the server (command / flags)

 **Additional context**
 Add any other context, logs, or screenshots about the problem here.